6 Best Toronto Argonauts Players of All Time, Ranked

 Besides playing briefly for the Kansas City Chiefs in 1997 and the Tampa Bay Buccaneers in 1988, Clemons has been with the Argonauts as a player, head coach, and executive since 1989.

 He played for the team from 1989 to 2000 and holds various records.
-He’s second in total touchdowns (85), fourth in rushing touchdowns (31), fifth in receiving touchdowns (46), tied for first in most punt return touchdowns (8), most punt return yards (6,025), and most receptions (682).
+He’s second in total touchdowns (85), fourth in rushing touchdowns (31), fifth in receiving touchdowns (46), tied for first for punt return touchdowns (eight), yards from scrimmage (12,356), and receptions (682).

-3. Derrell Mitchell
+5. Derrell Mitchell

 In addition to his franchise-leading 74 receiving touchdowns, he has the most receiving yards the Argos have seen with 9,047.
-He is second in career receptions with 609, trailing only behind Clemons.
+He is second in career receptions with 609, trailing only Clemons.

-4. Mike O’Shea
+6. Mike O’Shea

-Playing for the Argonauts from 1996 to 1999 and again from 2001 to 2008, O’Shea won three Grey Cups as a player with the team in 1996, 1997, and 2004.
 He then won one as a special teams coach in 2012.
 As an Argonaut, he was the CFL Most Outstanding Canadian in 1999.
 He was named to the All-Time Argos Team as a middle linebacker.

 CFL Odds at BetMGM